mirror/boost/boost/libs/parameter/doc/index.rst

 ===============================

-The Graph library's |dfs| algorithm is a generic function accepting between one and four arguments by reference, as shown in the table
+The Graph library's |dfs| algorithm is a generic function accepting from one to four arguments by reference, as shown in the table
 below:

 .. _`parameter table`: